ALT-JS/CHAIRS_Processing/README.md

 **test.py**: To combine parts of the chair into an intact one.

-All the things in the CHAIRS dataset is tangled into several massive npy files, to make the matters worse, it didn't provide much useful information.
+All the things in the CHAIRS dataset is tangled and packed into several massive npy files, to make the matters worse, it didn't provide much useful information in both its paper and project pages.

 It took me and Koyui a considerable amount of time to sort and understand the whole dataset.